8 Clever Ways to Combat Rising Airline Ticket Prices

 Book with a site like Expedia

 Expedia also offers last-minute deals similar to Travelzoo if you’re up for a spontaneous adventure.
-Just be sure to comparison shop, and read the cancellation policies very carefully.
+Just be sure to compare shops and read the cancellation policies very carefully.
 Finally, Expedia also offers reward programs, but airline and credit card reward programs tend to be more lucrative.

 Use a travel agency

 Additionally, you often don’t have to pay extra to utilize an agent, as their compensation comes from the hotels and services they work with.
-Just inquire about fees up front, and prepare to save—and travel armed with the knowledge you need.
+Just inquire about fees up front, and prepare to save.

 Bottom line

-If possible, consider travel by train if you can reach your destination, as those fares can be far cheaper.
+If possible, consider saving money on travel by taking the train if you can reach your destination, as those fares can be far cheaper.
 You can see more of the country, too.

 Easy-to-Earn Unlimited Rewards